Unlocking your Robot

-The first step in your new adventure is unlocking your robot and transforming it from a normal Vector to and OSKR enabled Vector where you will be able to directly access all internals.
+The first step in your new adventure is unlocking your robot and transforming it from a normal Vector to an OSKR-enabled (unlocked) Vector where you will be able to directly access all internals.

 By default the operating system of Vector is secure and unchangeable with digital signatures to ensure system integrity.
 The security starts with encryption keys baked in to the hardware itself and works its way down to the final operating system image.
 In each phase of the boot process the previous system verifies the next system loads.
 If even one bit, byte, letter, etc change in any of the phases then the system will stop loading and come to a halt.
 This is done for:

 Security We want to make sure a malicious user hasn't modified the code to do something that it shouldn't be doing, like sending spam emails.
 Even if a hacker or bot network is somehow able to access the Vector they won't be able to make any changes to turn it in to the wrong kind of bot.

 Reliability We don't want mistakes to break the device.
 There are currently hundreds of thousands of Vectors out there, and we're hoping for millions and billions.
 At that level even small problems can add up quickly.
 Ensuring the Operating System hasn't been changed ensures reliability.

 The hardware chip itself verifies the cryptographic signature on the low level ABOOT partition.
 It is for all practical purposes impossible to override this check.

 The ABOOT partition has another security key baked in that it uses to verify the BOOT partition and load it.
 The BOOT partition is a skeleton linux operating system to bootstrap the main system.